votingworks/cacvote/README.md

 > Tip: stop and restart the services in `mprocs` with `x` and `r` respectively.

-- CACVote Mark (Voter Terminal): Run with `mprocs -c mprocs-cacvote-mark.yaml`
+- CACvote Mark (Voter Terminal): Run with `mprocs -c mprocs-cacvote-mark.yaml`
   - In order to authenticate, you'll need either a real or test Common Access Card (CAC), or a mock card.
 To create a mock card, insert a Java card and run the following command: